 The other issue is everyone you return to is often the same.
 Nothing has really changed.
 There are in the exact same place they were when you last saw them and that can also be depressing in itself.
 I remember really feeling this when I came back from living in Singapore.
-I had travelled all over South East Asia; had changed in person and it was such a strange feeling seeing everything was exactly the same.
+I had travelled all over South East Asia and almost faced near to death experiences I had changed in person and it was such a strange feeling seeing everything was exactly the same.
 I couldn’t explain it.
 I remember it so vividly, I had just finished university and couldn’t comprehend how nothing had changed and chose to keep myself busy because I could feel myself falling back into the trap of a repetitive reality.
 Even now I see people who are lost, lost in a system that doesn’t allow them to enjoy life and they have given up and fallen into the stereotypical life that the system expects of them.
 And the saddest thing is we all have.

 It’s a strange feeling to slow back into your old life as if nothing has changed, while deeply knowing that everything has changed.
 And when friends and family take interest in your trip for a week or two then don’t care to hear any more, it can be tough to deal with so many incredible memories that nobody wants to hear about.
 I do remember having my study-exchange friends that I met up with on a number of occasions; this was so helpful – James, Jade and Georgina shout out to you three!!
 You truly made returning home bearable.